jfstrassburg/App-Node-RED-Embedd/README.md

 Just install [NPM](https://docs.npmjs.com/) according to the instructions for your platform and follow these steps:

-1. either clone this repository using [git](https://git-scm.com/) or [download a ZIP archive](https://github.com/rozek/node-red-within-express/archive/refs/heads/main.zip) with its contents to your disk and unpack it there
+1. either clone this repository
 2. open a shell and navigate to the root directory of this repository
 3. run `npm install` in order to install the server